 We represent around 50 development, environment, farmer and academic organisations, drawn together by a common concern to secure future food.

 We keep members and friends informed through a discussion list.
 If you are interested, please subscribe to join the list.

 News and updates

 The UK Food Group is supporting the Eating Better alliance, which is campaign for people in the UK to eat less meat and more food that is better for us and the planet.

 The Nyeleni 2011 European Food Sovereignty Forum was held in August 2011, in Krems, Austria.

-Join us in discussing how we can get investment that primarily supports food provision and jobs rather than corporate profit.
+How can we get investment that primarily supports food provision and jobs rather than corporate profit?

 Inspired by efforts around the world, in July 2012 people came together to build the food sovereignty movement in the UK.

 A radical shift towards ecological food provision is needed, as found necessary by the landmark International Scientific Assessment (IAASTD), in order to secure future food for the world’s predicted 9 billion people.
 This briefing focuses especially on strengthening local food webs.

 An analysis of intellectual property rights in the trade negotiations for the EU-ACP EPAs (Economic Partnership Agreements), unveiling the hidden threats to securing food supplies and conserving agricultural biodiversity.